- Native Plant Nursery

 We need wood products from the forest, whether paper or building supplies or firewood.
 Yet we are only beginning to realize the value of other forest `products’ – clean water, storage of carbon, wildlife, food, aesthetics, erosion control, etc. This is not an issue of wildlife conservation versus industrial use – creation or restoration of healthy forests will supply us with far more benefits, including wood, than tree farms.

-In an effort to improve the health of our forests and create a model for environmental stewardship, Macphail Woods is launching the Restore an Acre initiative.
+In an effort to improve the health of our forests and create a model for environmental stewardship, Macphail Woods launched the Restore an Acre initiative.